coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

-against powers with the mind-affecting or scrying descriptors. *Psionic mind blank* even foils *bend reality, limited wish, miracle, reality revision,* and *wish* when they are used in such a way as to affect the subject's mind or to gain information about it (however, *metafaculty* can pierce the protective quality of *psionic mind blank*).
-In the case of *remote viewing* or scrying that scans an area the creature is in, the effect works but the creature simply isn't detected. *Remote viewing* (scrying) attempts that are targeted specifically at the subject do not work at all.
+against powers with the mind-affecting or scrying descriptors. *Psionic mind blank* even foils *bend reality, limited wish, miracle, reality revision,* and *wish* when they are used in such a way as to affect the subject’s mind or to gain information about it (however, *metafaculty* can pierce the protective quality of *psionic mind blank*).
+In the case of *remote viewing* or scrying that scans an area the creature is in, the effect works but the creature simply isn’t detected. *Remote viewing* (scrying) attempts that are targeted specifically at the subject do not work at all.